-Construction sites pose significant security challenges that must be met to ensure people’s safety, structures, and equipment.
+Construction sites pose significant security challenges that must be met to ensure the safety of workers, structures, and equipment.
 Material theft is a significant source of financial loss for contractors faced with insurance deductibles, uninsured costs of production delays, replacing depreciated items, and time.
 Many of these costs are paid by the contractors and directly affect the project’s bottom line.

 Start Planning Early

 Creating a job site security plan prior to beginning the project is essential to security and safety.
-It is vital that a written plan be establshed in order to have all necessary components in place before equipment is on site and work actually begins.
+It is vital that a written plan be established in order to have all necessary components in place before equipment is on-site and work actually begins.
 This plan should include supervisory security responsibilities, security protocols, safety protocols, and employee directives.

 Identify And Inventory Onsite Assets

 You can’t keep materials safe if you don’t know what is onsite at a construction site at all times.
 Inventory and track materials, tools, and equipment regularly to stay on top of what is supposed to be on the property.
 This inventory check will make you aware of any missing items quickly so that authorities can be notified.

 Secure The Site With Fencing

 Proper fencing should be installed around the perimeter of the construction site as the first line of defense.
 Designating the private property and construction zone will also ensure your responsibilities are met for the safety of others.
 All the materials within the perimeter fencing that can be locked up should be, and vehicles and equipment should be equipped with hidden kill switches to disable ignitions.